 When Mr Cameron announced his team, it was no surprise that Mr Hague was made foreign secretary.
 He was also given the title of First Secretary, previously held by Labour's Lord Mandelson - a sign that he was right back at the top.

-Setting out his vision for foreign policy in a speech in July he said as said the UK must have more "global reach and influence" or face decline in a fast-changing world.
+Setting out his vision for foreign policy in a speech in July 2010 he said the UK must have more "global reach and influence" or face decline in a fast-changing world.